backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EBS SOA.md

 ## Questions
 > [!question]- An e-commerce company runs its web application on Amazon EC2 instances backed by Amazon Elastic Block Store (Amazon EBS) volumes.
 An Amazon S3 bucket is used for storing sharable data. *A developer has attached an Amazon EBS to an Amazon EC2 instance, but it’s still in the "attaching" state after 10-15 minutes*.
 As a SysOps Administrator, what solution will you suggest to fix this issue with the EBS volume?
 > **Check that the device name you specified when you attempted to attach the EBS volume isn't already in use**.
 Attempt to attach the volume to the instance, again, but use a different device name.

+> [!question]- An EBS-backed Amazon EC2 instance has a data volume with a status of _impaired_. *I/O has also been disabled due to data consistency issues*.
+Which first step should a SysOps Administrator take to *recover the volume*?
+> *Perform a consistency check* on the volume attached to the instance.